GlySens ICGM

 GlySens, a biomedical technology company, is a privately owned corporation developing a long term internal continuous glucose monitor in order to effectively manage and observe glucose levels in real time.
-The GlySens ICGM system is the world's first surgically implanted continuous glucose monitoring system to demonstrate an 18-month performance in a preclinical setting.
+In preclinical testing, the system was evaluated for operational performance over an 18-month period.
 GlySens Incorporated was founded in 1998 by David A. Gough and Joseph Lucisano, a bioengineering graduate at the University of California, San Diego.
 The implanted continuous glucose monitoring system uses an internal sensor equipped with electrochemical detectors to measure glucose readings via a chemical reaction between enzymes and oxygen.

 Technology

 The technology that goes into the ICGM system consists of two parts.
 Primarily is the internal sensor which utilizes chemical reactions to determine blood glucose levels.
-Additionally, is an external receiver used to display glucose readings and patterns in real-time, hoping to help reduce the level of care needed in diabetics.
+Additionally, an external receiver is used to display glucose readings and patterns in real-time.

 Internal sensor

 An internal glucose sensor, measuring at 38 mm across and 16 mm thick.
 The implant consists of an integrated glucose sensor with signal conditioning circuits, a wireless communications circuit, and a 1-year lifetime battery, all housed in a hermetically sealed (airtight) titanium housing.
 The sensor is surgically implanted under the skin, at the waist or upper arm, and continuously monitors the glucose levels in the subcutaneous (under the skin) tissue.
 Data is then relayed to the receiver via wireless telemetry, the automatic measurement and transmission of data by wire, radio, or other means from remote sources.
-The ICGM system claims to be as accurate as any other CGM device, however unlike similar products, the GlySens ICGM sensor works by detecting oxygen, allowing the system to be more stable in the interstitial fluid environment, the fluid surrounding tissue cells, than traditional CGMs.
+The GlySens ICGM sensor measures glucose by detecting oxygen consumption, contrasting with traditional continuous glucose monitors that measure hydrogen peroxide or electrical currents directly.
 It has an outer membrane with electrochemical detectors primed with enzymes to interact with the oxygen.
 The extent of the enzyme reaction and the concentration of glucose can be calculated by measuring the amount of remaining oxygen from the enzyme reaction.
-It is ensured the sensors are working properly through multiple built-in checks.
+The sensor includes automated diagnostic system checks.
 The sensor may also have applications for glucose monitoring in type 2 diabetes including caloric and activity management, and prevention of type 2 diabetes in susceptible individuals.

 External receiver

 The monitor provides a digital readout and graphical display of the glucose levels, alerting the user to hypoglycemic and hyperglycemic glucose levels, trending patterns and a series of directional buttons to access settings, history and calibration.
-Calibrating the receiver and sensor is necessary in order to ensure accurate readings and is as simple as taking a transdermal blood sample and entering it into the receiver.
-Lucisano, GlySens Chief Technology Officer, announced that in a future iteration the receiver should be converted to a software application that can run on a cell phone.
+Calibrating the receiver and sensor is necessary in order to ensure accurate readings which requires a transdermal blood sample to be manually entered into the receiver.